docker/cli/docs/reference/commandline/cp.md

 relative paths as relative to the current working directory where `docker cp` is run.

-The `cp` command behaves like the Unix `cp -a` command in that directories are copied recursively with permissions preserved if possible.
-Ownership is set to the user and primary group at the destination.
-For example, files copied to a container are created with `UID:GID` of the root user.
-Files copied to the local machine are created with the `UID:GID` of the user which invoked the `docker cp` command.
-However, if you specify the `-a` option, `docker cp` sets the ownership to the user and primary group at the source.
+When copying from the host into a container, the `cp` command behaves like the Unix `cp -a` command in that directories are copied recursively with ownership and permissions preserved if possible.
+For example, files copied to a container are created with the same `UID:GID` that was associated with the file in the host.
+When copying from a container into a host, directories are copied recursively and permissions are preserved, but ownership is changed to the `UID:GID` of the user who invoked the `docker cp` command.

 If you specify the `-L` option, `docker cp` follows any symbolic link in the `SRC_PATH`.  `docker cp` does *not* create parent directories for `DEST_PATH` if they do not exist.